Companies find a new purpose; workplace rules have changed

 New figures released Tuesday by market research firm Kantar show that British grocery sales jumped by 20.6% in March compared with a year earlier, making it the fastest rate of growth on record.
 Grocery sales totaled 10.8 billion pounds ($13.3 billion) over the past four weeks, surpassing the level seen during the busy Christmas season.
 The average household bought the equivalent of five extra days of groceries.

-Conagra is reporting “significantly elevated demand” as people stuff their pantries for the long haul.

-The maker of Birds Eye, Healthy Choice, Slim Jim, Vlasic pickles and Chef Boyardee, said shipments have increased approximately 50% in the current quarter.
+Conagra is reporting “significantly elevated demand,” with shipments up approximately 50% in the current quarter.

-The company also supplies the food service industry, which is under duress.